Welcome to Science Daily Dose!

 If you’re checking out Science Daily Dose for the first time, welcome!
 On this page, I will list some of my most popular posts as an introduction.
 If you have an idea for something you’d like to see here, if you’re a scientist and you want help sharing your story, or if you’d like to be a guest contributor, please get in touch using the Suggestion Box or by sending an email to courtney[at]sciencedailydose.com.

 I received my training in chemistry, so when I started working in a biology lab it was a bit of a difficult transition from working with solutions to working with cells and animals.
-I talk about my experience, and how I thank all of my mice, in this post.
+I talk about my experience, and how I thank each of my mice, in this post.

-I am passionate about science education and outreach.
+I am passionate about science education, outreach and advocacy.
 As a scientist, it is important for me to communicate my work as best as I can to the public.
 Lawmakers (and the public at large) play a key role in my work: they set budgets for funding agencies, and they make laws to regulate science (for example through the Environmental Protection Agency).
 In these posts, I share a new science communication venture — communicating my science with kids in a new journal called Frontiers for Young Minds, I talk about the importance of being involved in science policy, and I talk about the importance of supporting young scientists (particularly girls).